-5.1 The site is located in the suburb of Clontarf, New South Wales, which is located in the Northern Beaches Local Government Area (LGA).
-All trees at the site are subject to protection under the Manly Local Environmental Plan (LEP) 2013 and Development Control Plan (DCP) 2013.
-The site is not identified as a heritage item and is not identified as a heritage conservation area in the LEP heritage maps.
-The site has been identified as containing biodiversity in the LEP terrestrial biodiversity maps.
+- 5.1 The subject site is located in the Northern Beaches Local Government Area (LGA), and all trees at the site are subject to protection by the Pittwater Local Environmental Plan (LEP) 2014 and Pittwater 21 Development Control Plan (DCP) 2014. - 5.2 The site is not identified as a heritage item and is not located within a heritage conservation area in the NSW Planning Portal Spatial Viewer, however the site is identified as containing 'biodiversity'.